 10.3.2.1.
 Notwithstanding any termination rights set forth in the Order between the Customer and the Partner, Cato may terminate the provision of the Services provided to Customer upon thirty (30) days prior written notice to Partner if Customer is in material breach of any of the obligations hereunder;

 10.3.2.2.
-Notwithstanding the foregoing, Cato may terminate the provision of the Services provided to Customer with written notice to Customer and Partner: (i) upon Customer’s failure to comply with its obligations under Section 5; ii) if Customer attempts to transfer or assign any of its rights, liabilities or obligations under this MSA contrary to the provisions of this MSA; (iii) non-payment of the applicable fees to Cato after a delay of more than seven (7) days (iv) Cato reasonably believes it is necessary to do so to comply with any law or an order, instruction or request of government, emergency services or other competent authority; or (v) a Force Majeure Event occurs which materially affects Cato’s ability to provide the Service.
+Notwithstanding the foregoing, Cato may terminate the provision of the Services provided to Customer (in whole or in part) with written notice to Customer and Partner: (i) upon Customer’s failure to comply with its obligations under Section 5; ii) if Customer attempts to transfer or assign any of its rights, liabilities or obligations under this MSA contrary to the provisions of this MSA; (iii) non-payment of the applicable fees to Cato after a delay of more than seven (7) days (iv) Cato reasonably believes it is necessary to do so to comply with any law or an order, instruction or request of government, emergency services or other competent authority; or (v) a Force Majeure Event occurs which materially affects Cato’s ability to provide the Service.

 10.4.
 Effects of Termination.
 Upon termination or expiration of this MSA Customer shall cease use of the Solutions and immediately return to Cato all Confidential Information and Cato IPR in any media and shall, to the extent applicable, erase all copies of the Service.
 Notwithstanding the termination or expiration of this MSA, Sections 6, 9, 10.3.3, 11, 12, 13 , and 14 shall survive and remain in effect in perpetuity.